IBM/node-red-app/README.md

 If you do clone this repository, make sure you update this `README.md` file to point the `Deploy to IBM Cloud` button at your repository.

-If you want to change the name of the Cloudant instance that gets created, the memory allocated to the application or other deploy-time options, have a look in `manifest.yml`.

 ### Environment Variables

 The following environment variables can be used to configure the application: